QuantEcon/lecture-source-py/source/rst/amss3.rst

 =============

-This lecture studies government debt in an AMSS economy :cite:`aiyagari2002optimal` of the type described in :doc:`Optimal Taxation without State-Contingent Debt<amss>`
+This lecture studies government debt in an AMSS economy :cite:`aiyagari2002optimal` of the type described in :doc:`Optimal Taxation without State-Contingent Debt<amss>`.

-We study the behavior of government debt  as time :math:`t \rightarrow + \infty`
+We study the behavior of government debt  as time :math:`t \rightarrow + \infty`.